ICI3D/MMED/info/index.md

 ## Course fees

 The course registration fee is in ZAR 53 000.
 The fee includes room and board for the two weeks of the Clinic.
-A small number of scholarships are available for course registration and travel.
+A small number of full and partial scholarships are available to applicants of African nationality to cover the course registration fee and travel.

 ## Venue